Foot Clan: IDW Publishing

-In the IDW Publishing adaption, the Foot Clan existed since the time of feudal Japan where it was founded by a ronin by the name of Takeshi Tatsuo who had been betrayed by his master.
-The sorceress Kitsune helped Tatsuo, to recover from the severe wounds he had suffered in the assassination attempt.
-The name of the clan was created by the bloody footprint of Tatsuo whose leg was completely healed by Kitsune ministrations.
+In the IDW Publishing adaption, the Foot Clan existed since the time of feudal Japan and was founded by ronin Takeshi Tatsuo who had been betrayed by his master.
+The sorceress Kitsune helped Tatsuo recover from the severe wounds he had suffered in the assassination attempt.
+The name of the clan was created by the bloody footprint of Tatsuo, whose leg was completely healed by Kitsune.

 When Tatsuo was betrayed by his clan are learning that he made a pact with a magician, his mind was born again in the son of his murderer Oroku Saki, the uprooting of the reawakening of his old memories powered over the communities and with Kitsune's counsel the Foot was revived in modern times.

 In more recent times, the clan under the leadership of Oroku Saki (who was now operating as Shredder) tried to expand its supremacy in New York City.
 Its Foot Ninja were therefore often sent to amass any science that could help the Foot and also to find new test subjects.
 In this way, it led to the creation of the mutant arctic fox Alopex.

-In this endeavor, the Foot Clan also came into contact with the extradimensional warlord General Krang who also wanted to create a mutant army to meet his objectives.
+In this endeavor, the Foot Clan also came into contact with the extradimensional warlord Krang, who also wanted to create a mutant army to meet his objectives.
 An attack by the Foot Clan in the laboratory of Krang's ally Baxter Stockman led by a combination of circumstances to the creation of the Turtles and their father Splinter (who in a previous life had himself belonged to the Foot Clan).

 Besides Shredder, Kitsune, and a substantial number of Foot Ninjas, other members of the Foot Clan include Karai (who was a descendant of Oroku Saki and the daughter of Oroku Yori), Masato, Dr. Miller, Alopex (a mutated Arctic Fox), Rocksteady, Bebop, Koya (Shredder's pet brown falcon who was later mutated), and Bludgeon (a mutant hammerhead shark).

-IDW also did a crossover issues with Batman called Batman/Teenage Mutant Ninja Turtles where the Foot Clan appeared.
-The first crossover showed the Foot Clan collaborating with the League of Assassins.

-At the time when Mutant Town was established following a mutagen bomb going off the day when Baxter Stockman became the Mayor of New York City, Old Hob was meeting with Oroku Karai to sell her some mutants in order to strengthen the Foot Clan.
-She was able to purchase Tokka and Rahzar.
-A possible future in issue #113 depicts an event in 2032 where the Foot Clan goes to war with the Splinter Clan.